vedderb/bldc/lispBM/README.md

 (conf-set-pid-offset offset optStore)
 ```

 Set the PID controller offset such that the current angle becomes offset.
 This can be used in position control applications when e.g. homing against a limit switch.
-The optional argument optStore can be set to 1 to store the offset persistently (although that requires stopping the motor).
+The optional argument optStore can be set to true to store the offset persistently (although that requires stopping the motor).

 #### conf-measure-res